 Lady size portions and unequal pay: sexism in Switzerland lives on.
-Three times in the past few months I have been confronted with Swiss restaurants that think it’s ok to refer to smaller portions as ones for the ladies.
-It’s like opening a menu and being transported back 40 years.
+Three times in the past few months I found Swiss restaurants that think it’s ok to refer to smaller portions as ones for the ladies.
+It’s like opening a menu and transporting back 40 years in time.

 Maybe they thought they were being ironic, or even funny, but it didn’t work.
-For me, it felt rather odd to ask for a ‘Madame’ portion simply because I wasn’t very hungry that day – let alone the fact that many women I know can eat just as much as me and sometimes more.
-How demeaning for them to have to order a ‘Monsieur’ portion purely because they want a standard not a smaller one.
+For me, it felt rather odd to ask for a ‘Madame’ portion simply because I wasn’t very hungry that day.
+How demeaning for them to have to order a ‘Monsieur’ portion because they want a standard one.
 Why not just write ‘small’ beside the cheaper one?

-In Graubünden the Swiss couple at the table behind us ordered one of each size, but refused to use the ridiculous labels; as the man said to the waitress, I would like a small portion not a lady’s one.
-And even a sushi take-away in Zurich (also in Bern) finds it necessary to call the small box of sushi ‘Lady size’.
+In Graubünden, the Swiss couple at the table behind us ordered one of each size, but refused to use the labels; as the man said to the waitress, I would like a small portion, not a lady’s one.
+Even a sushi takeaway in Zurich finds it necessary to call the small box of sushi ‘lady size’.

 But perhaps these restaurants are actually making a political point.
-They know that women earn less than men, so they label the marginally cheaper portions as female ones so that women can conserve their hard-earned francs.
-In Switzerland the effective pay difference between men and women is 18.4 percent, even though both are doing exactly the same job.
+They know that women earn less than men; as a result, they label the marginally cheaper portions as female ones so that women can conserve their hard-earned francs.
+In Switzerland, the pay difference between men and women is 18.4%, even though both do the exact same job.
 Did you get that?
 Same job, less pay just for being a woman.

 Unequal pay in Switzerland

 Those campaigning for equal pay for equal work came up with a great video to highlight this disparity.
-Men using a ATM or money machine at one Zurich bank were given 20 percent less money than they asked for.
+Men using an ATM at one Zurich bank received 20% less money than they asked for.
 Press the button for 100 francs and only get 80.
 That really brings home what Swiss women face in the workplace.